barhenkro/SecurityCamera/README.md

 ### Installing
 First install the face_recognition  library by ageitgey and follow the [instructions](https://gist.github.com/ageitgey/1ac8dbe8572f3f533df6269dab35df65) for instalation on Raspberry Pi.

-Then, install the opencv library using the [instuctions](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) from pyimagesearch
+Then, install the opencv library using the [instuctions](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) from pyimagesearch.

 At the end, install Flaks library using pip.
 ```bash